-Post 1 Faith and Reason, From St. Paul’s speech at at Areopagus to the modern age, this post gives a sweeping bird’s eye view to the development of the relationship between Faith and Reason.
+Post 1 The Harmony and Tension Between Faith and Reason: From St. Paul’s speech at at Areopagus to the modern age, this post gives a sweeping bird’s eye view to the development of the relationship between Faith and Reason.

 II.
 Socrates, Father of Philosophy Series

 This series of short posts gives an overview of the life and legacy of Socrates, the Father of Philosophy.

 Post 2 Socrates’ Death and the Triumph of Reason: This dramatic post recounts the final tragic hours of Socrates’ life and his execution.

 Post 3 Socrates the Wisest Man in Athens: How did Socrates became the wisest man in Greece?